ovmuller/TRIPpy/README.md

 ## Usage

-Details on how to use TRIPpy, as well as more implimentation details, can be found in the documentation.
+Details on how to use TRIPpy are provided in the [wiki](https://github.com/ovmuller/TRIPpy/wiki).

 ## Citation
 See doi of the release you use.